 This way, you will create Tencel fabric.
 It will be soft, smooth moisture-wicking, and breathable.

-Types of Tencel Fabric
+Types of TENCEL™ Fibers

-There are two types of Tencel material:
+There are three types of Tencel material:

 1. Tencel Lyocell